keaSystemIntegration/gift-wishing/docs/choices.md

 Unlike Rest Api, Graphql and proxy, some of our services does not require quick response and can have "cold start", while being executed from different events.
-Those services are deployed as serverless architectures which gives lower cost and high computing power, but slower response after cool down. for example our mail service which responsible for sending emails on specific events, but does not require instance response, is deployed on serverless architecture with Azure Functions.
+Those services are deployed as serverless architectures which gives lower cost and high computing power, but slower response after cool down. for example our email service which responsible for sending emails on specific events, but does not require instantaneous response, is deployed on serverless architecture with Azure Functions.
 The serverless architecture is used for running a single function, that can be decoupled from other parts of the system, but can be triggered by different events.